 Here are some of the possible chemotherapy drugs and drug combinations you may be prescribed for mesothelioma:

-- Cisplatin and Altima: As the current standard for mesothelioma chemotherapy, cisplatin and Altima (pemetrexed)—both FDA approved drugs—have shown significant results in helping increase the prognosis for mesothelioma survival rates.
-Known as a “first-line chemotherapy” solution, the “cocktail” of Altima and cisplatin are the first chemotherapy drugs patients receive until they stop responding to them.
+- Cisplatin and Alimta: As the current standard for mesothelioma chemotherapy, cisplatin and Alimta (pemetrexed)—both FDA approved drugs—have shown significant results in helping increase the prognosis for mesothelioma survival rates.
+Known as a “first-line chemotherapy” solution, the “cocktail” of Alimta and cisplatin are the first chemotherapy drugs patients receive until they stop responding to them.
 The combination has been researched over many years and was first developed in clinical trials.

 There are several chemotherapy drugs that can be prescribed to mesothelioma patients.
 Learn more about Mesothelioma Chemotherapy Medications.